bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 * HMAC-keys: create new entries

-* HMAC-keys: use to sign messages
+* HMAC-keys: use to sign packets

-* HMAC-keys: use to verify messages
+* HMAC-keys: use to verify packets

 * DTLS: interfaces